-- Flag Day at Stewart Farm – free crafts, games and tours of the farm house at 13723 Crescent Road in South Surrey on the Monday from 12 until 3 pm.
+- Family Day at Stewart Farm – free crafts, games and tours of the farmhouse at 13723 Crescent Road in South Surrey on the Monday from 12 until 3 pm.

-- Family Day in Surrey – free family-friendly activities take place on Monday, February 18, 2019, at the following locations: at Chuck Bailey Recreation Centre, Cloverdale Recreation Centre, Fleetwood Community Centre, Fraser Heights Recreation Centre, Guildford Recreation Centre and South Surrey Recreation Centre.
+- Family Day in Surrey – free family-friendly activities on the Monday at the following locations: Chuck Bailey Recreation Centre, Cloverdale Recreation Centre, Fleetwood Community Centre, Newton Recreation Centre, Guildford Recreation Centre and South Surrey Recreation Centre.

 Family Day Events in New Westminster

-- Family Day in New Westminster – free and almost free family-friendly activities take place at the following locations most years (including in 2019):
+- Family Day in New Westminster – free and almost free family-friendly activities took place at the following locations most years (with exact details to be confirmed):

-- Queensborough Community Centre – at 920 Ewen Avenue from 9:30 until 11:30 am on the stat holiday.
-Activities here included a bouncy castle and crafts, plus free admission to the fitness centre.
+- Queensborough Community Centre – at 920 Ewen Avenue on the stat holiday.
+Activities here in the past have included a bouncy castle and crafts, plus free admission to the fitness centre.

-- Centennial Community Centre – at 65 East Sixth Avenue from 9:00 am until noon on the Holiday Monday.
-Free activities include a family “drop in time” at the gym, crafts and access to various fitness activities at different times.
+- Centennial Community Centre – at 65 East Sixth Avenue on the Holiday Monday.
+Free activities in past years have included a family “drop in time” at the gym, crafts and access to various fitness activities at different times.

-- Moody Park Arena – free public skating and skate rentals at 701 Eighth Avenue between 12:30 and 3 pm and again from 6:00 until 8:00 pm on the Monday.
+- Moody Park Arena – free public skating and skate rentals at 701 Eighth Avenue have happened on the Monday in past years.

-- Canada Games Pool – free fitness centre access at 65 East Sixth Avenue from 11:30 am until 3:30 pm on the Monday, and free public swimming from 11:30 am until 8:00 pm.
-Activities in the pool include duck races down the water slide and other family-friendly activities.
+- Canada Games Pool – free fitness centre access and public swimming have been offered on the Monday in the past at 65 East Sixth Avenue venue.
+Activities in the pool have included duck races down the water slide and other family-friendly activities.

-- Family Fun Zone at Anvil Centre – free music, live entertainment, crafts and games at 777 Columbia Street between 11 am and 3 pm on the Monday.
-It’s an impressive event in a large facility with lots of things to do.
-It’s also close to other New West Family activities just down the street.
+- Family Fun Zone at Anvil Centre – free live entertainment, crafts and games at 777 Columbia Street between 11 am and 3 pm on the Monday.

 Family Day in the Sea to Sky Region

 - Sea to Sky Gondola – the attraction offers half price admission for everyone every day of the Long Weekend most years.
-In 2019 that means a 50% discount on the Saturday, Sunday and Monday of February 16th to 18th.
-(Note: the 50% discount applies to individual prices at the gate, so you can’t get 50% off the already discounted family rate.)
+In 2020 that meant a 50% discount on the Saturday, Sunday and Monday of February 15th to 17th.
+(Note: the 50% discount applies to individual prices at the gate, so you can’t usually get 50% off the already discounted family rate.)